What is an occupation?

 Organize: How do you assign occupations to demand and supply data?

 We assign occupations to job posting (demand) data using the O*NET-SOC AutoCoder developed for the United States Department of Labor.
 The tool analyzes the title and text of job postings for words and phrases associated with specific occupations, and then determines which occupation most closely matches each job posting.
+We calculate demand data using 6-digit and 8-digit SOC codes.
 Learn more about our job posting (demand) data.

 We associate occupations to supply data by creating a mapping between the SOC taxonomy and local taxonomies that national governments use for censuses and labor market data.
 These mappings are reviewed each time a local government authority updates their supply data.
+We calculate supply data using 6-digit SOC codes.
 Learn more about our supply data.